Life insurance can be a difficult conversation. It's even harder sometimes to talk about funeral insurance.

 There are several options for funding funeral expenses.
 But before you choose one, take a look at the big picture so you understand the costs and what is covered.

-Most big insurance companies do not offer a life insurance policy that simply provides a few thousand dollars to pay for your funeral.
+Most big insurance companies don't offer a life insurance policy that simply provides a few thousand dollars to pay for your funeral.
 The largest insurers typically offer permanent life insurance policies starting at $25,000.

-But some smaller life insurance companies, such as Colonial Penn, offer smaller guaranteed-acceptance life insurance policies and market them to seniors specifically for funeral expenses.
+Some life insurance companies offer small guaranteed-acceptance life insurance policies and market them to seniors specifically for funeral expenses.
 "Guaranteed acceptance" means you don't have to answer questions about your health or undergo a medical exam.

-These whole-life policies provide coverage for the rest of your life and have cash value.
+These permanent life insurance policies provide coverage for the rest of your life and have cash value.
 The cash account builds over time; you can withdraw or borrow against it, although the amount – plus interest – will be subtracted from the death benefit if you don't repay it.
 Because these policies are small, the cash value is minimal.

-The promise of no medical exam may sound appealing, but Don Roberts, a financial adviser with Sapient Financial Group in Austin, Texas, says you'll get a far better rate per $1,000 of coverage if you are in good health and apply for a traditional life insurance policy that requires health information and a medical exam.
+The promise of no medical exam may sound appealing, but you'll get a far better coverage if you're in good health and apply for a traditional life insurance policy that requires health information and a medical exam.

 Insurers that don't require health information and an exam price policies higher to cover their risk against adverse selection – unhealthy people choosing the insurance because there is no medical exam.